 2.1.4 That optionally, users can set the X10 to any number 1 to 9 for additional radio equipment installed on the same vessel for making routine calls.
 It should not be possible for the user to accidentally set the X10 digit to a non-zero value.
 This can be accomplished by prompts so that the user clearly understands that this action will change the tenth digit of the address.

+3. Audible alarms

+3.1 Radio equipment programmed with the X10 digit to any non-zero digit should disable audible DSC all-ships distress and urgency alarms and their associated automated procedure as described in Recommendation ITU-R M.493.
+Audible alarms from such calls individually addressed to an MMSI having X10 as a non-zero digit shall not be disabled

+3.2 Radio equipment programmed with an MMSI with the X10 digit equal to zero shall not disable the audible DSC all-ships distress and urgency alarms and their associated automated procedure.